Big Rock Candy Mountain

 Curated by Vanessa Kwan

-Big Rock Candy Mountain is a flavor incubator and taste-making think-tank with elementary school students.
+Big Rock Candy Mountain is a flavour incubator and taste-making think-tank with elementary school students.
 The project takes its name from a folk song that has been revised and rewritten countless times over the past hundred years to reflect a comic utopia, where we hear a “…buzzin’ of the bees in the peppermint trees, ’round the soda water fountains.”
 The Big Rock Candy Mountain is a topsy-turvy world, where adults and rationality no longer define the rules and limits of what is possible.